 Zika may cause severe birth defects.
 Pregnant women should avoid travel to countries with active Zika outbreaks and reconsider travel to countries with past Zika outbreaks.
 For information on Zika activity by country, see the United States Centers for Disease Control and Prevention website.

 If you are pregnant or considering pregnancy, talk to your doctor about the risk of Zika in the country you are travelling to.
-Follow their advice.
+You should strictly follow this advice when you are overseas.

 How is Zika virus infection diagnosed?